anoma/namada-interface/specs/browser-extension/interface.md

 # Browser Extension - Interface

-The interface for the browser extension should follow a similar stack to what we presently utilize in `namada-interface`.
-This will make it possible to reuse similar components and development processes as we currently employ.

-The stack should resemble the following:
+The stack for the extension interface contains the following:

 - TypeScript
 - React
-- Redux-Toolkit (`@reduxjs/toolkit`)
+- `react-router-dom`
 - Styled-Components

-While this stack is generally consistent, we should perhaps move away from `create-react-app`, as this imits the control we have on the build pipeline (making it more difficult to customize).
-We should consider using Parcel and [@parcel/config-web-extension](https://parceljs.org/recipes/web-extension/) as an improvement in development process, or a custom build pipline with Webpack, versus using `create-react-app`.
+Unlike `namada-interface`, the extension is not currently using `@redux/toolkit`.
+If the requirements are extended in the future, it may make good sense to incorporate it.

+While this stack is generally consistent with `namada-interface`, it has moved away from using `create-react-app` and `react-scripts`.
+The extension uses a custom `webpack` configuration, which is much better suited to the needs of the extension.
+It is important that Webpack is configured correctly to allow `wasm` to execute correctly in the extension when installed in Chrome.